Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 When owner-managers sell their company they withdraw their own contributions to the business which significantly lowers its value.
 - This is often seen in professional services companies, where there are more partnerships rather than clients and such
-- Parnterships suite people bus
+- Parnterships suite people businesses and not asset-intensive ones, as the company brand is highly linkedin with the person owning it
+- Despite knowledge-man